|Nutrition Facts (per serving)|

 A tall, refreshing glass of ginger ale is a fantastic drink, and it's surprisingly easy to make at home.
 Ginger ale is, quite simply, carbonated water sweetened and flavored with ginger-infused syrup.
 That really is it, and it's one of the easiest homemade sodas you can mix up.
 If you are a true fan of ginger ale, you'll also find that this is more economical than store-bought options.

 The syrup in this recipe uses a good amount of fresh ginger along with a little lemon peel, which gives it a nice kick.
-Many store-bought ginger ales don't use any fresh ginger, making this homemade version a bit healthier and more flavorful.
+Many store-bought ginger ales don't use any fresh ginger, making this homemade version more flavorful.
+Since you are assembling it yourself, you can control how much syrup you want in it—and thus, how sweet it is.

 Once you have the syrup, all you have to do is add cold club soda and your ginger ale is ready.
 The syrup will keep for a week in the fridge—just add soda and enjoy.
 This recipe is a great springboard for so many beverages, both alcoholic and nonalcoholic.